 One of the best ways to get into the community spirit of the festival is to stay at a homestay and join in the celebrations with your hosts.

-In Amritsar, recommended homestays include Virasat Haveli (it's located around 10 kilometers from the city and has a peaceful rural feel), Mrs. Bhandari's Guesthouse, and Amritsar Bed & Breakfast.
+In Amritsar, top homestays include Mrs. Bhandari's Guesthouse and Amritsar Bed & Breakfast.
+Rajjitvilas is a luxury concept stay with a cultural focus.
 Jugaadus Eco Hostel also has some affiliated homestays (or, alternatively, stay in one of their fun dorm rooms if you're a backpacker).
 The hostel organizes tours, including village visits.

-Elsewhere in Punjab, try the luxury Citrus County farmstay or Deep Roots Retreat.
+Elsewhere in Punjab, try luxurious Citrus County Farmstay.